kameryn1811/Bandcamp-Player/README.md

 ## Technology & Approach

 Bandcamp doesn’t provide a public API for music playback, playlists, or track data (its official APIs are limited to sales and merchandise for artists and labels).

-As a work around Bandcamp Player embeds Bandcamp’s own mobile web player in a desktop app, preserving the Bandcamp experience while adding lightweight desktop features.
+As a work around Bandcamp Player embeds a customized version of Bandcamp's mobile webview in a desktop app, preserving the Bandcamp experience while adding lightweight desktop features.

 ### Core Stack